-That electromagnetic radiation can be captured above the surface by remote sensing systems.
-The captured electromagnetic information can be analysed to filter out the electromagnetic field, generated by the substance of interest.
+That electromagnetic radiation can be captured by Remote Sensing systems from above the surface.
+The captured electromagnetic information can then be analysed to filter out the EM field(s) generated by the substance of interest.

 GeoResonance Remote Sensing methodology makes use of over 20 technologies.
 Some of the key enabling technologies are: